drowe67/freedv-gui/USER_MANUAL.md

 1. If you don't know anyone local, ask for help on the digital voice mailing list.
 Be specific about the hardware you have and the exact nature of your problem.

+### Hamlib does not work with my Icom radio

+The most common issue with Icom radios is that the CI-V address configured in FreeDV does not match the address configured in the radio.
+Ensure that the CI-V address in both FreeDV and on the radio are the same.
+If "00" is used on the FreeDV side, ensure that the "CI-V Transceive" option is enabled on the radio or else the radio will not respond to requests directed to that address.

 ### I need help with my radio or rig interface